Aoutnheub/mangadex-dl/README.md

-CLI utility for downloading chapters from mangadex
+CLI utility for browsing / downloading from mangadex

 ### Build from source